suryanshu-09/webmellon/README.md

 ## ✨ Features

-- 🔐 Google-based authentication with secure JWT cookies
+- 🔐 Google & GitHub authentication with secure JWT cookies
 - 📁 Create, update, and delete catalogues and websites
 - 🔎 View bookmarks in a responsive dashboard
 - ⚡ Snappy UI powered by Tailwind and ShadCN components
 - 🧠 State managed with Jotai for reactivity and ease
+- 📰 RSS feed reader for News, WordPress, and YouTube
+- 📄 **Pagination** - Efficient pagination for feeds and catalogues
+- 🚀 **Performance Optimized** - Server-side and client-side pagination strategies
+- 🔍 **Search & Sort** - Filter catalogues by name and sort by various fields
+- 📊 **Metrics & Monitoring** - Prometheus and Grafana integration

 ---